Go To Top

 • $500 for a third offense

 You’ll need to trade in your out-of-state tags for a Florida one within 10 days of moving to Florida.
-The registration fee is $225.
-To register your vehicle:
+To register your vehicle you'll need:

-Auto insurance in Florida also applies to snowbirds
+Auto insurance laws in Florida also apply to snowbirds

-If you only live in Florida during the winter months, you still have to keep a valid car insurance policy in force.
-The state requires any vehicle with a Sunshine State license plate and registration to be covered by a Florida insurance policy.
+If you only live in Florida during the winter months, you need Florida registration and car insurance.
 If you leave your car in Florida while you head north, it still must be insured while you are away.
-Some car insurance companies in Florida provide you with seasonal coverage — be sure to ask your insurance carrier about it.
+Some car insurance companies in Florida provide seasonal coverage — be sure to ask your insurance carrier about it.

 Discounts for drivers over 55